puavo-org/puavo-os/README.md

 our main production version is Bullseye and Bookworm is under active development.

+## Git submodules

+Puavo OS depends on [puavo-os-pkg](https://github.com/puavo-org/puavo-os-pkg) submodule, which pointed out by a relative path.
+Thus, if a fork is used, also this repository must be forked.

-After cloning the repository, you should also update submodules (unless the repository was cloned with parameter --recursive):
+After cloning the repository, the submodules must be initialized and updated (unless cloned with *--recursive*):

+    git submodule update --init

+When switching branches, the following might be observed:

+    $ git switch trixie-boot-security
+    M	parts/pkg/packages

+This can be resolved by reinitializing the submodules:

-    git submodule init
+    git submodule deinit -f --all
-    git submodule update
+    git submodule update --init

+## Building Puavo OS

 To setup build host, run (with sudo or as root):